List of My Hero Academia episodes: Season 7 (2024)

+Season 8 (2025)

 OVAs

 An original video animation (OVA) titled "Save!
-Rescue Training!" was shown at the Jump Festa '16 event on November 27, 2016, and released on April 4, 2017 which bundled with the limited edition of the 13th volume of the manga.
+Rescue Training!" was shown at the Jump Festa '16 event on November 27, 2016, and released on April 4, 2017, which bundled with the limited edition of the 13th volume of the manga.
 A second OVA was released on June 2, 2017, bundled with a limited edition of the 14th volume of the manga.
 It focuses on a joint practice session between Izuku's class and the other hero department students at U.A.
 Academy.
 A third OVA, "All Might: Rising," was released on February 13, 2019.
 It was bundled with the first film's blu-ray set, and adapted its prequel manga.
 It was two minutes long.
 A two-part original net animation (ONA) titled "Make It!
 Do-or-Die Survival Training," were released on August 16, 2020, with the returning staff and cast from season 4; they were streamed simultaneously by Funimation from the Japanese release.
-An OVA, "Departure," was released on February 16, 2022.
-It follows Midoriya, Bakugo, and Todoroki as they encounter Hawks in an airport terminal.
+Another OVA was included with the "Plus Ultra" edition of My Hero Academia: World Heroes' Mission in Japan.

 Two new OVA episodes, were given screenings in Japan from June 16–19, 2022.
 Internationally, Crunchyroll premiered the episodes at Anime Expo on July 1, 2022.
 A worldwide streaming release premiered on August 1, 2022.
+A special OVA episode, titled "UA Heroes Battle," premiered with an English dub at the New York Comic Con on October 13, 2023.
+The episode has given screenings in Japan from October 20–26, 2023.
+Crunchyroll streamed it with English subtitles and dub on November 30 of the same year.
+An OVA based on the bonus manga chapter "A Piece of Cake" was included with the deluxe "Plus Ultra" edition of My Hero Academia: You're Next in Japan.